 They also have a coconut oil cooking spray I like (no cfc's). - threeacres

 These pop-up sponges come in a compact packet and somehow they just work better than cheap-o cellulose sponges.
-These come 10 to a sleeve and are cheaper at TJ's than at Williams-Sonoma.
+These come 12 to a sleeve and can also be found on Amazon.

 Pop up sponges, they're the same ones you get at Williams Sonoma and SO much cheaper! - DoitYerself

-Trader Joe's is a good source of inexpensive basics like canned tomatoes but roasted red peppers are my own favorite; I always scoop up a few jars there.
+Trader Joe's is a good source of inexpensive basics like canned tomatoes, but roasted red peppers are my own favorite; I always scoop up a few jars there.
+You guys seem to love them, too!
+Note: The jar (and recipe) looks a little different these days, but it's still a must-buy item.

 These gluten-free rolled oats are a good deal in their oversized bags.